Random band matrices in the delocalized phase, III: Averaging fluctuations: Introduction

 \subsection{Averaging fluctuations.}

-\ In this subsection, we explain why we need a good fluctuation averaging bound.
-Then in Section \ref{sec_idea}, we will describe briefly the main new ideas used in the proof of this bound.
-For the following discussion, we focus on the weak delocalization of bulk eigenvectors of random band matrices in dimensions $d\ge2$.
-For the application to 1D random band matrices in \cite{PartI, PartII}, we shall use a slightly more general model, which will be defined in Section \ref{sec_model}.
+\ In this subsection, we give the informal statements of the main results of this paper, and explain why we need a decent fluctuation averaging bound.
+One main result is the following weak delocalization of random band matrices in dimensions $d\ge2$.

+\begin{theorem}[Informal statement of Theorem \ref{comp_delocal}] If the band width satisfies $N\ll W^{1+\frac{d}{2}}$, then most of the bulk eigenvectors cannot be localized sub-exponentially on any scale $l\ll N$. \end{theorem}